IIGDT World International Institute of

 Course Outline

-To provide hands on insight to fundamental measurement error sources and to learn how to use shop level measurement equipment.
+Course Objective To provide hands applications on how to use shop level measurement equipment and to understand fundamental error sources and limitations applied to each.
 To provide insight on how to test the calibration on instruments using precision artifacts to ensure gages do not drift from their original calibration and induce an undesirable bias.
-Students will also be introduced to how to analyze the repeatability and reproducibility of measurement instruments (GR&R).
+Students will be introduced to how to repeatability and reproducibility (GR&R) of measurement instruments.

 Course Length 2 Day (16-hours)